 - The patient’s temperature will be up to 980 F within 1 hour.

-Nursing interventions should be safe for the patient, must be congruent with other therapies, realistic, and it should consider meeting the lower level of survival needs before higher-level needs.
-It is very important too that nursing interventions meet the patient’s personal goals and values.
+Nursing interventions should be safe for the patient, be congruent with other therapies, realistic, and consider meeting the lower level of survival needs before higher-level needs.
+It is imperative too that nursing interventions meet the patient’s personal goals and values.

 Outcome: Take an accurate rectal temperature on her newborn before discharge on 04/17/12.